pdfclown/pdfclown-common/docs/third-party.md

            . . .
          ```

-     - **third-party code fragment** (into an existing project file): wrap the fragment as an SPDX snippet — e.g.:
+     - **third-party code fragment** (into an existing project file): wrap the fragment as an SPDX snippet — for example:

          ```java
          // SPDX-SnippetBegin